🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—¨οΈ Language Barrier + 9.9 -- 30 English is the primary language, and there are virtually no barriers for communication in professional or social settings.
+πŸ—¨οΈ Language Barrier + 9.6 -- 30 English is the primary language, with minimal barrier for English-speaking digital nomads; some Spanish spoken but not necessary.

 πŸ₯ HEALTHCARE